-We aim for Chelona State School to be environmentally sustainable in our daily operations, as a place of total learning, as a key part of the local community and provide opportunities for students to contribute to a more sustainable future.
+The aim is for Chelona State School to be environmentally sustainable in our daily operations, as a place of total learning, as a key part of the local community and provide opportunities for students to contribute to a more sustainable future.
 Chelona's waste system includes three bins: paper/cardboard, non-recyclable materials and food scraps.
-Food scraps are used in the composter and worm farm.
+Food scraps are used in the composter, chicken pen and worm farm.
 Compost is used on vegetable gardens.
 Students are encouraged to bring their lunch in reusable containers rather than plastic wrapped or bags.
 The school has made a concerted effort to reduce electricity use by making staff more aware and encouraging students also to be more aware about turning off equipment when not in use, especially computers.
 The reduction KwH can be attributed to the efforts of our staff and students.

-ENVIRONMENTAL FOOTPRINT INDICATORS
+EN\ /IRONMENTAL FOOTPRINT INDICATORS i de la companya de l

 Years Electricity kWh Water kL

-2013-2014 30,879 0

 2014-2015 39,066

 2015-2016 50,994

+2016-2017 50,054